Simona79/Peptidomics-enzyme-estimator/README.md

 --------------------

-CSV file, top line must have columns matching "sequence" - Single letter AA sequences of the peptides "intensity" - An integer of float representing MS response "protein_id" - This must be the accession number used in the uniprot file "sample_id" - This string defines the experiment or chromatographic run and is used
+CSV file, top line must have columns matching

+  * "sequence" - Single letter AA sequences of the peptides
+  * "intensity" - An integer of float representing MS response
+  * "protein_id" - This must be the accession number used in the uniprot file
+  * "sample_id" - This string defines the experiment or chromatographic run and is used for grouping
-              for grouping

-lines prior to this may be empty (having less than 5 characters) or may be marked with a '#' to indicate the start of a comment
+lines prior to the header may be empty or may be marked with a '#' to indicate a comment